 Back in downtown, our second stop was at the Acumen Wines Tasting Room + Art Gallery.
 Now, if we’re being honest, I’m pretty sure I had to wipe the drool off my face when we walked in.
 I mean, just look at the interior design going on here!
 The outside building is rather unassuming, but this gem is beyond worth checking out!

 By this point in the tour, we were basically old friends – it’s my favorite when that happens!
-Anyway, we interspersed getting to know each other a little better with a barrage of questions on our part about the wine making process.
-I’ve never been a fan of oak-y wines, preferring them aged in stainless steel, but I learned that some wineries use ‘neutral oak,’ which refers to an oak barrel that’s at least 2 years old, so the oakiness isn’t as strong!
+Anyway, we interspersed getting to know each other a little better with a barrage of questions about the wine making process.
+I’ve never been a fan of oak-y wines, preferring them aged in stainless steel.
+I learned that some wineries use ‘neutral oak,’ however, which refers to an oak barrel that’s at least 2 years old.
+The oakiness flavor isn’t as strong!
 Well, color me educated!
 I then kept asking about neutral oak at every succeeding wine tasting – no lie!

 Anyway, of all the wines we tasted, the Mountainside Sauvignon Blanc was my favorite.
 It just made me feel like an al fresco dinner with the perfect summer breeze!
 I’m always a fan of sauvignon blancs (since discovering a delicious one for our wedding a few years ago), but Acumen has two varietals that are so different, I was in shock.
 We first tried this Mountainside varietal.
 Then we switched to their PEAK line.
 Where the first eased me gently into summer, the second was much more attention-grabbing.
 I described it as making me feel as though I needed to have strong opinions (I mean even stronger than normal)…